GitarPlayer/azure-function-ghost/README.md

 # azure-function-ghost
-A simple typescript Azure Function who deletes all posts
+A simple JavaScript Azure Function who deletes all ghost posts through the ADMIN API